The standard library comes with an easy to use API to save, load and sync player data. Import the

 To save data for a specific player, simplye invoke

 saveData with the data you want to save.
 Existing file contents will be overriden.
-Since saving does not require syning, it is the simpler operation.
+Since saving does not require synchronizing, it is a simple, blocking operation.

 This will save